Global Investor Study

-Investors are prioritising further investment over buying property, paying down debt or putting the money in savings accounts, a new study has found.
-39% of Hong Kong investors, asked about their plans for their disposable income in the next year, said putting money into markets was a top priority.
-Only 17% said depositing in a bank savings account was most important, while 13% said purchasing a property.
+Investors are prioritising further investment over buying property, paying down debt or putting the money in savings accounts, a major new study has found.
+Globally, 23% of investors, asked about their plans for their disposable income in the next year, said putting money into markets was a top priority.
+Only 13% said investing in or buying a property was most important, while 9% wanted to pay off debt.

 Schroders Global Investor Study (GIS) 2017, which surveyed more than 22,000 people from around the globe who invest, found the propensity to invest in markets was strongest in Asia and lowest in the Americas and Europe.

 Sheila Nicoll OBE, Head of Public Policy at Schroders, said: “Every country has different financial issues but one common theme is that people don’t tend to put away enough money to ensure a secure financial future.

 “It is, therefore, encouraging that those who have started investing see the benefits and nearly 40% of investors globally have made either further investing or saving a priority in the next year.
 An additional 10% have also made their pension a main focus.
 In contrast, only 11% are prioritising luxury spending.

 “If people can make regular saving and investing a habit, it will ultimately make it far easier for them to realise their financial goals.”

 The study also found 13% of people prioritised buying or investing in property.
 This figure was broadly the same across continents.
 Among millennials, 16% made property their top priority, compared to just 11% among older generations.

 There was greater disparity between continents when it came to debt.
 In the Americas, 11% of people made paying down debt (including mortgages) a priority compared to 9% in Europe and 5% in Asia.

 The propensity to make investments a priority showed even greater geographical variance.